Daisy came along for some help when she was in Y4 because she found handwriting difficult.

 Writing was hard work for her – she held her pen very tightly and wrapped her thumb around her forefinger so it was not surprising that her hand quickly became tired and uncomfortable when she had been writing for a time.
 She had to think hard how to join the letters together and often used separate letters when writing at school.

 We started on a programme to try to make writing a less stressful activity for Daisy:

 1 Adjusting the way she held her pencil

-Daisy found it reasonably easy to hold her pencil between her fore-finger and thumb with the middle finger placed behind (dynamic tripod).
-She used this pen hold at home for a week for colouring, doodling, drawing etc. As this was beginning to be automatic she then used the ‘new’ grip for patterning.
+Daisy found it reasonably easy to hold her pencil between her forefinger and thumb with the middle finger placed behind (dynamic tripod).
+She used this pen hold at home for a week for colouring, doodling, drawing etc. As this was beginning to be automatic she then used the ‘new’ grip for making patterns from letters.

 3 Transferring the skills to normal writing